ryanmahan/ryanmahan.github.io/content/blog/apiUX/index.md

 | Facebook (pages) | `POST /{feedID}/feed`                                 |
 | Instagram        | `POST /{userID}/media` then `POST /{userID}/media_publish` |

 Knowing these, what do you think the endpoint is for posting a status update on Mastodon is?
 Our previous experience says it should be a `POST`, have something to do with a `status`.
 In fact, it's `POST /api/v1/statuses`.
 See how easy that was!
 Consistency allows us to make easy guesses at what things *should* be, and discover the exacts of it faster.
-This *inter*-api consistency allows the user to leverage previous experience and become familiar with our API before ever using it.
+This external consistency allows the user to leverage previous experience and become familiar with our API before ever using it.

 Another form of consistency is intra-api.
 Having consistency within your own endpoints allows for users to have one learning curve for your whole API, rather than having to learn each individual endpoint.
 Usually you'll see people describe endpoints in a similar manner of `VERB /some-baseroute/resource`.
 Not only will this let users learn endpoints before even using them, they may be able to deduct what a route does before ever using it.